 Clearly, there is demand to apply and upscale URDT’s methodology to a larger population.
 Therefore, since 2012 URDT facilitates the establishment of community based epicentres (CBEs).
-Through its African Rural University (ARU), URDT has developed a new breed of community development workers whom it deployed recenlty to support the founding and management of these epicentres.
-These centres will demonstrate best practices in sustainable rural development, and creating conditions for the emergency of new type of leadership in the communities and within local governments.
+Through its African Rural University (ARU), URDT has developed a new breed of 26 community development workers whom it deploys to support the founding and management of these epicentres.
+These centres demonstrate best practices in sustainable rural development, and creating conditions for the emergency of new type of leadership in the communities and within local governments.

 The Community Driven Development approach is a concept URDT has been holding since its inception in 1987: development starting in once place and spiralling like in an epicentre from Kagadi, to Kibaale District, to Uganda and ultimately cover the whole of Africa.
 The spirit is also captured in the URDT motto: AWAKENING THE SLEEPING GENIUS IN EACH OF US.

 - To establish well functioning Epicentres that catalyse Community Driven Development as an effective strategy for wealth creation and health in rural areas

 - To grow a movement of rural people who realize that improved living standards is within everyone’s reach

 - To apply visionary leadership and systems thinking in decision making at village, parish, sub county and district levels

 - To improve transparency and accountability at all levels

 The Epicentre terminology is derived from the earthquake epicentre where tremor begins and spreads out.
 Development of communities take that shape.
 The individual and its household can be an epicentre.
 However, URDT is using a collective approach where the sub-county is an area of collective learning and action.